Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 • An eyesore that dominates the yard

 With above ground pools, the problem is often visual before it becomes structural.
 The pool looks tired.
 The deck around it gets sketchy.
 The area under and around it turns into a mess.
-The yard starts feeling smaller and rougher.
-The pool might still hold water, but nobody is really proud of it anymore.
+Sometimes the old pool is not dangerous in a dramatic way.
+It is just worn out, ugly, inconvenient, and expensive enough that it keeps pulling down the whole property.

 Chapter 3: Onondaga County town by town challenges

-The county includes Camillus, Cicero, Clay, DeWitt, Elbridge, Fabius, Geddes, LaFayette, Lysander, Manlius, Marcellus, Onondaga, Otisco, Pompey, Salina, Skaneateles, Spafford, Tully, and Van Buren.
-Its villages include Baldwinsville, Camillus, East Syracuse, Elbridge, Fayetteville, Fabius, Jordan, Liverpool, Manlius, Marcellus, Minoa, North Syracuse, Skaneateles, Solvay, and Tully.
+Onondaga County has a mix of suburban neighborhoods, village settings, older homes, and rural pockets.
+The county includes Camillus, Cicero, Clay, DeWitt, Elbridge, Fabius, Geddes, LaFayette, Lysander, Manlius, Marcellus, Onondaga, Otisco, Pompey, Salina, Skaneateles, Spafford, Tully, and Van Buren, with villages including Baldwinsville, Camillus, East Syracuse, Elbridge, Fayetteville, Fabius, Jordan, Liverpool, Manlius, Marcellus, Minoa, North Syracuse, Skaneateles, Solvay, and Tully.

 Camillus